Outer space for RAAGs

 \subsection{Blowups}

-In this section we use \GW\ partitions to construct locally CAT(0) cube complexes with fundamental group $\AG$, whose edges are labeled either by a partition or by a vertex of $\G$.
-We first record some terminology and basic features of \GW\ partitions.
+In this section we fix a collection $\bPi=\{\WP_1,\ldots,\WP_k\}$ of pairwise-compatible \GW\ partitions and construct a locally CAT(0) cube complex $\SP$ with fundamental group $\AG$, whose edges are labeled either by a partition in $\bPi$ or by a vertex of $\G$.